AD4Noobs/site/content/introduction/_index.md

 - Paper pushing office monkeys
 - {{%expand "Management" %}} Don't let them catch you call them that.
 They liked to be referred to as Pirate Lords.
 You don't want to find out what happens when you do and are send to Big Whoop. {{% /expand%}}

 To function as a company all these people with different functions need a way to work together.
-As you can might imagine some of these people need access to specific files or systems in 'The IT' infrastructure while others just need to be able to manage the register.
+As you can might imagine some of these people need access to specific files or systems in 'The IT' infrastructure while others just need to be able to manage the cash register and read e-mails.
 There's also the fact that someone in HR might need a specific program installed on their system or that the office monkeys work in a 'Flexspace', meaning they just walk up to a random computer, mash in their user credentials and expect the computer to be configured in a specific way.

-{{< figure src="monkey.gif" title="Here's only login on right now." >}}
+{{< figure src="monkey.gif" title="Here's one login on right now." >}}

 So in order to provide this segmented access within the company Active Directory Services comes in.
 Active Directory Services is a combined name for multiple different kind of services, one of which is Active Directory Domain Services.
 Right now where not going to talk about the these other services but if you are interested here are a [couple](https://www.youtube.com/watch?v=J8y4G0dD-hg) [of](https://www.youtube.com/watch?v=ewn6TaG5GDg) [video's](https://www.youtube.com/watch?v=x0HXDL7i0Wo).